3manuek/3manuek/content/resume/resume.md

 I'm a _Database Infrastructure and Software Engineer_, currently working at [Workato](https://workato.com) as a Staff Infrastructure Engineer.

-I design and implement Database Infrastructures and Engineering using mostly Open Source technologies.
-I did Production-grade setups for _top-notch_ companies, mostly on top of Open Source Technologies.
+I design and implement Database Infrastructures and Systems' Engineering using Open Source based technologies.
+I do Production-grade setups for _top-notch_ companies.
 My tasks go through Development, Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
 Software Engineering, _mainly_ for database systems is also one of my core tasks.

-I have extensive experience in systems and database performance tunning, optimization and scalability.
+I have extensive experience in Systems and Database performance tunning, optimization and scalability.

 Lectured talks in several Database and non-database related conferences, in various countries.
 Some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.